ShoreTel-Inc/erld/README.md

 be all (aside from standard stuff like a compiler and autotools which pretty much any developer will already have installed).

+For Debian-derived systems, the development packages required are libprocps-dev and erlang-dev (or esl-erlang if you're using Erlang Solutions' packages).

-There are no specific version restrictions on Erlang that we're aware of - we've been running this code since R13 and are still using it without signficant modification on R15.
+There are no specific version restrictions on Erlang that we're aware of - we've been running this code since R13 and are still using it without signficant modification on R16.
 If you do encounter a problem with a particular version, please let us know.